Zeroes of quaternionic modular forms and central $L$-values: Data and conjectures

 \subsection{Computations}

 We calculate a basis of eigenforms $\phi$ for $M(\calO)$ as follows.
-One can compute Brandt matrices $T_p$ acting on $M(\calO)$ for prime $N$ in Sage or general $N$ in Magma.
+We use built-in functions to compute Brandt matrices $T_p$ acting on $M(\calO)$ for prime $N$ with Sage or general $N \in \Sq_\odd$ with Magma.
 Given $N$, we compute $T_p$ for $p \nmid N$ for all small $p$ until we find a $T_p$ with no repeated eigenvalues.
 (In all cases, we find such a $p$ and it is usually the smallest $p \nmid N$.)
-Then the eigenvectors of $T_p$ are a basis of eigenforms for $M(\calO)$, and we may scale them so all entries are algebraic integers.
+Then the eigenvectors of $T_p$ give a basis of eigenforms for $M(\calO)$ as in \cref{ex:37}, and we may scale them to make all entries algebraic integers.
 We compute exact eigenvectors of $T_p$ whenever $N < 4000$ ($N \in \Sq_\odd$) or when the degree $d$ of the (minimal polynomial of the) eigenvalue is small and $N < 20000$ is prime.

 Given the exact eigenvectors, we can determine the exact number and position of zeroes of our eigenforms.
 Then for prime level $N$, we determine which zeroes are trivial zeroes as follows.
-For small $N$, we can compute $T_N$ and determine the sign of an eigenform $\phi$ and identify any trivial zeroes, but the calculation of $T_N$ is slow for $N$ large.
-(We expect one should be able to implement a faster algorithm using $\sigma_N$, but we have not attempted this.)
+For small $N$, one can compute $T_N$ and determine the sign of an eigenform $\phi$ and identify any trivial zeroes, but the calculation of $T_N$ is slow for $N$ large.
+(We expect that one should be able to implement a faster algorithm using $\sigma_N$, but we have not attempted this.)
 Instead, suppose we have computed a basis of eigenforms for $S(\calO)$.
 Recall for prime $N$, the trivial zeroes occur exactly at the fixed points of $\sigma_N$ for $\phi \in S^{-_N}(\calO)$.
 We know the number $r$ of fixed points of $\sigma_N$ from \cref{prop:nfixedpoints}.
-Then we find the $x_i$'s in $\Cl(calO)$ such that at least $\dim S^{-_N}(\calO)$ eigenforms are zero at $x_i$.
-In our calculations, there are always exactly $r$ such $x_i$'s, so these $x_i$'s must be the fixed points of $\sigma_N$, and the forms which vanish at all of these points must comprise $S^{-_N}(\calO)$.
+Then we find the $x_i$'s in $\Cl(\calO)$ such that at least $\dim S^{-_N}(\calO)$ eigenforms are zero at $x_i$.
+In our calculations, there are always exactly $r$ such $x_i$'s, so these $x_i$'s must be the fixed points of $\sigma_N$, and hence the sign (i.e., eigenvalue of $T_N$) for an eigenform $\phi$ is $+1$ if $\phi$ is nonzero at one of these $x_i$'s and $-1$ otherwise.

+When $d$ and $N$ are both large, the implementations of exact eigenvector calculations are slow in Magma and very slow in Sage.
+For example, consider $T_2$ with $N=1009$, which is represented by an $84 \times 84$ matrix.
+Its characteristic polynomial has irreducible factors of degrees 1, 37 and 46.
+Here exact calculations of eigenspaces took about 57 minutes of CPU time in Sage, and about 2 minutes of CPU time in Magma.
+Instead, we use {\tt numpy} to compute approximate eigenvectors for prime $N < 20000$, and thus compute numerical zeroes of eigenforms.
+(For $N=1009$, computing numerical eigenvectors with {\tt numpy} only required about 0.09 seconds of CPU time.)